ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

 * If your VPC Clusters require access to Classic Infrastructure resources, you must [enable VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf) and [service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui#service-endpoint) in your account.

 * If you want to create a cluster that runs on dedicated hardware, you must first use the CLI to [create a dedicated host pool](/docs/containers?topic=containers-dedicated-hosts#setup-dedicated-host-cli) in your account.

-The cluster autoscaler add-on does not support Red Hat CoreOS worker nodes.
-If you need to install this add-on in your cluster, use RHEL worker nodes instead.
-{: important}